-So here at last was the place my brother Michael had christened The Yard, where an expanse of grass sprawled between a small beach house in the far corner and a quonset hut to our right, reaching inland roughly 20 yards and defining one unfenced side of the property.
+So here at last was The Yard, where an expanse of grass sprawled between a small beach house and a quonset hut to our right, reaching inland roughly 20 yards and defining one side of the property.
 The remaining 30 feet of that line was bisected by the short dirt drive we now dropped into from a narrow dirt road.

-On our left, roughly in a line between the car and the beach house, was the legendary volleyball court where the boys sober, drunk or stoned hosted beach volleyball sessions that lasted for the better part of every Saturday and some Sundays.
+On our left, between the car and the beach house, was the legendary volleyball court where the boys sober, drunk or stoned hosted beach volleyball sessions that lasted for the better part of every Saturday and some Sundays.

 Beyond the sunken posts and net and groomed sand of the volleyball court was Dungca's Beach, from which Alupang Island was about a 10-minute swim across the cove if tide and currents were in your favor.
 Alupang seemed small from here; you could have draped half a football field over it if that field had been able to take on the shape of a very large coral head.

 On the far side of Alupang was Rick's Reef.

 "Sweet spot," I said softly, thinking of the last time we'd surfed together.
 I was home for the summer after my first year of college.